 I’ve heard often that architecture is a love for buildings.
 For me, it’s always been a love for people.
 At the end of the day, we design for people – for friends, families, and especially strangers.
 DSA gives us a chance to experience and learn from people all around the world.
 The trip to India allowed us to see first hand the impact architecture has on urban living, equity, and health in a bustling and beautiful metropolis.
 By participating in DSA, we are reminded of who we’re really designing for as it turns strangers into friends.

 Ian Dayagbil, 4th year student, Urbanism major, DSA India winter 2017

 Directed Studies Abroad (DSA)

-During the winter break in February, faculty members and students travel to places around the world.
+During the winter break in February, faculty members and students travel to cities around the world.
 The 10 – 12 day itineraries span multiple cities, where students observe and engage in urban situations outside of Canada, visit the offices of internationally renowned architects, and document specific sites that serve as the context for their design project during the semester.
-In winter 2017, DSA destinations included India, Northern Europe, and Japan.
+Previous DSA trips have included Italy, Mexico, Myanmar and India.
+In the Winter of 2019, our undergraduate DSA destinations included trips to Portugal, Turkey and Japan.

-DSA Northern Europe
+2018 Undergraduate DSA: Northern Europe